jhammerberg/WarpDrive/README.md

 ## Developping

 To setup you development environment:
-1. Install Java 8u281 or newer
-2. Install Gradle 4.8.1 (cannot be newer)
-3. Clone this repository
-4. From the WarpDrive mod folder, type:
+1. From the WarpDrive mod folder, type:
 ```
 ./gradlew setupDecompWorkspace
 ```
-5. Start code editor.
+2. Start IdeaJ.
+3. Import the gradle project.
+4. Import the code formating & inspection rules from `IntelliJ IDEA-Code Style.xml` and `IntelliJ IDEA-Inspection.xml`.
-6. Create run configuration using gradle, select the gradle project, enter the task `runClient` or `runServer`.
+5. Create run configuration using gradle, select the gradle project, enter the task `runClient` or `runServer`.